PA-RISC information - since 1999

 RDI PrecisionBooks apparently did not enjoy large commercial success but Tadpole reused the laptop design for other RISC laptops of the 1990s, for example the UltraSPARC-based Tadpole UltraBook that was slightly more successful.

-In addition to the PrecisionBook, only two other portable PA-RISC computers were produced – the military-focused SAIC Galaxy 1100, based on HP 9000 712, and the Japanese Hitachi 3050RX 100C laptop.
+In addition to the PrecisionBook, only two other portable PA-RISC computers were produced – the military-focused SAIC Galaxy 1100, based on HP 9000 712, and the Japanese Hitachi 3050RX 100C laptop, based on Hitachi custom design.

 System architecture